 Dr Hartl received an MD and doctoral degree (summa cum laude) in biochemistry from University of Heidelberg.
 In 1985 he joined the department of Walter Neupert at Munich University, where he worked first as a post-doctoral fellow and then as a group leader.
 The period at Munich University was interrupted by a stay with William Wickner at UCLA.
 In 1991 he moved to New York to join the faculty of Sloan-Kettering Institute in the newly-formed department of James Rothman.
 In 1993 he was promoted to Member and Professor with tenure and in 1994 was made HHMI investigator.
 In 1997 he returned to Munich as the Director of the Department of Cellular Biochemistry at Max Planck Institute of Biochemistry.

-Dr Hartl has received, among others, the Canada Gairdner International Award in 2004, the Heineken Prize in Biochemistry and Biophysics in 2010, the Warburg Medal in 2009, the Lasker Basic Medical Award in 2011, the Shaw Prize in 2012 and the Albany Prize in 2016.
+Dr Hartl has been recognized with, among others, the Canada Gairdner International Award in 2004, the Heineken Prize in Biochemistry and Biophysics in 2010, the Warburg Medal in 2009, the Lasker Basic Medical Award in 2011, the Shaw Prize in 2012, the Albany Prize in 2016, and the 2019 Paul Ehrlich and Ludwig Darmstaedter Prize (jointly with Arthur L Horwich).
 He is a Member of the German Academy of Sciences Leopoldina, a Fellow of the American Academy of Arts and Sciences, and a foreign member of the National Academy of Sciences.